ryanpcmcquen/ryanpcmcquen.github.io/_posts/2016-10-25-computed-property-names-are-awesome.md

 };
 ```

-Because of the existing data structure, you _must_ refer to these Dragons by their numeric types, but you have a secret weapon with computed property names!
+Because of the existing data structure, you _must_ refer to these Dragons by their numeric types, but you have a secret weapon with _computed property names_:

 ```js
 const dragons = {